 Failure on a drug test can lead to the end of the drug diversion program.
 Individuals who fail a test while in the program should not face additional criminal charges.
 However, they will face the initial charges that led to the drug diversion program.

 Note that individuals can refuse a drug diversion program in California.
 In this situation, the case could proceed to trial.
-A drug crimes lawyer in Los Angeles could help if you are facing a criminal trial for the use of illicit substances.
+A drug crimes lawyer in Los Angeles could help if you face a criminal conviction for the use of illicit substances.

 Get help understanding the alternative sentencing drug diversion program under Penal Code 1000 in California with the Simmrin Law Group.
-Our criminal defense lawyers in Los Angeles can also help you handle drug crime charges.
+Our drug crimes lawyers in Los Angeles can also help you handle drug crime charges.
 Find out more by contacting us to get a free consultation.